bitcoin-dot-org/developer.bitcoin.org/glossary.rst

   Private extended key
     In the context of HD wallets, a public key or private key extended with the chain code to allow them to derive child keys.

+  Expires
+    An optional 'expires' parameter of the :term:`PaymentRequest` which allow for control of the period in which a payment request is valid.

   Fiat
     National government-issued currencies that are not backed by a physical commodity like gold or silver.
 Examples include the U.S. dollar, the euro, and many other major currencies.